 Though Fras died in 2002, this song lives on, still taught in local schools and widely sung at sporting events.
 It remains iconic to the statehood, with multiple recorded versions available.

-Next, we have “Omaha” by Counting Crows, which is a song from the band’s 1993 debut album, August and Everything After.
+Next, we have “Omaha” by Counting Crows, which is one of their hit songs from the band’s 1993 debut album, August And Everything After.

-This tune is full of all the local references a Nebraskan could want, including specific locations as well as the encroaching threat of government policies onto the stillness of the landscape.
+This tune talks of the hustle and bustle of the big cities and wanting to relax in the Cornhusker State.
+It is full of all the local references a Nebraskan could want, including specific locations as well as the encroaching threat of government policies onto the stillness of the landscape.

 Also called “Hail Varsity,” it’s often played after a touchdown for an extra kick of celebration towards the “men of Nebraska U.”